jfalken/github_commit_crawler/readme.md

 `read:org` - to read members in an organization.

-This token can be created in Github under `Settings -> Applications -> Personal Access Tokens`
+This token can be created in Github under Settings > [Personal Access Tokens](https://github.com/settings/tokens)

 Note: the user must be a member of the organization you are trying to audit.